Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form (non)-Stückelberg symmetries and SSB

 Finally, the higher-form currents are given by~\eqref{Hot Maxwell currents}, but now only one of them is conserved.
 In particular, $J_\text{mag}$ is conserved as an identity, while

 We see that on time-scales much longer than $\tau$, the r.h.s. of the above equation dominates and we only have one conserved current, just as in the standard MHD example.
-By contrast, on time-scales much shorter than $\tau$, the l.h.s. of the above equation dominates and $J_\text{el}$ appears essentially conserved, which resembles the hot Maxwell example.
+By contrast, on time-scales much shorter than $\tau$, the l.h.s. of the above equation dominates and $J_\text{el}$ appears essentially conserved, which resembles the Maxwell in a medium example.
 Notice that there still exists a relationship among the components of the two higher-form currents~\eqref{special relationship} even though $\bQ_\text{el}$ is no longer conserved.
-We therefore see that in some sense the mixed 't Hooft anomaly still exists.
-We thus claim that the correct way to construct a theory of MHD with non-vanishing charge density is to require that $\bQ_\text{el}$ and $\bQ_\text{mag}$ exhibit a mixed 't Hooft anomaly and that $\bQ_\text{el}$ exhibit a non-equilibrium 't Hooft anomaly. \\
+We therefore see that in some sense the mixed 't Hooft anomaly still exists. \\